Vyuhita/Accelerated_Development/README.md

 # Accelerated Development
-This code contains different flavors of codes that use avx, and cuda to accelerate the computation.
+This Repo contains different flavors of codes that use avx, and cuda to accelerate the computation.